jinyangustc/jyzk-cls/README.md

 You can find many good advice online on how to start with plain text files and a text editor for Zettelkasten.
-Markdown is a popular choice of file format due to its simplicity and potential to be converted to other format through software such as `pandoc`.
+Markdown is a popular choice of file format due to its simplicity and potential to be converted to other formats through software such as `pandoc`.
 However, in my field, research papers are mostly typeset in LaTex and I would to reuse my notes when writing.
 With sufficient configuration and plugins you may make Markdown work nicely with LaTex.
 But I decided to skip